Home Page > Section 1; pages: 1, 2, 3, 4

 (Page 1 of 4)

-The earliest signals in Britain took a wide variety of forms.
-Even many years after the introduction of the first semaphore signal (see Section 2), other early types of signals continued to be erected until the semaphore came to be accepted as standard.
+The earliest signals on Britain's railways took a wide variety of forms.
+For many years after the introduction of the first semaphore signal (see Section 2), other early types of signals were still being erected until the semaphore was accepted as standard.

-The 'time interval' system, for keeping trains a safe distance apart, was first used on the Liverpool & Manchester Railway.
+The 'time interval' system, devised as a method of keeping trains a safe distance apart, was first used on the Liverpool & Manchester Railway.
 From the mid-1830s, almost all railways in Britain were using the same system.
-'Policemen' were stationed at intervals along the track, one of their duties being to indicate by way of handsignals to every train that passed, the state of the line ahead.
-If a second train approached immediately the previous one had passed, a 'danger' ('stop') handsignal would be shown to its driver.
+'Policemen' were stationed at intervals along the track, and one of their duties was to give a handsignal to the driver of each passing train to inform them of the state of the line ahead.
+If a second train approached immediately the previous one had passed, a 'danger' ('stop') handsignal was shown to its driver.
 After a specified period of time had passed, typically five minutes, a 'caution' handsignal would be shown to a following train.
 After a further time interval had elapsed, an 'all right' ('clear') handsignal could be given to any following train.

 For nighttime signalling, the policeman was provided with a lantern, which had plain and coloured lenses.
 A red light was shown to drivers for 'danger', a green light for 'caution', and a white light for 'all right'.
 Most railway companies went on to provide similarly coloured flags for daytime use, in preference to handsignals.

-So that the policemen may be allowed to leave their posts to attend to their other duties, 'fixed signals' were developed.
-The Liverpool & Manchester Railway is believed to have been the first company to have made use of fixed signals.
-A signal designed by Edward Woods was first used on the L&MR in 1834.
+To allow the policemen to leave their posts and attend to their other duties, 'fixed signals' were developed.
+The Liverpool & Manchester Railway is believed to have been the first company to make use of fixed signals, and a signal designed by Edward Woods was first used on that railway in 1834.
 It supported a lamp showing a red light for 'danger' [1.1] or a white light for 'clear' [1.2].

 [1.1] Woods's Signal showing 'Danger'.